In the guide

 - if you sell unsafe goods, and the goods cause injury or damage, you may have to pay compensation

-If you are unsure whether the goods are safe, it is recommended that a competent person examines the goods for access to live parts, the adequacy of the insulation, and creepage and clearance distances.
-The items tested should be clearly identified in a report describing the test(s) carried out and the results.
+If you are unsure whether the goods are safe, it is recommended that a competent person examines them for access to live parts, the adequacy of the insulation, and creepage and clearance distances.
+The items tested should be clearly identified in a report describing the tests carried out and the results.
 The tester should also label each item to show it has passed and include the date and their initials.
 All failed equipment should be destroyed if it cannot be safely repaired.

-It is good practice to advise all staff that no electrical goods are to be sold unless an indicator label is attached.
+It is good practice to advise all staff that no electrical goods are to be sold unless they have a UKCA / CE mark and a dated PAT test label is attached.
+A PAT test will not always find all the hazards inherent in a product.
+Undertaking a physical examination of an appliance may reveal exposed or twisted wiring, for example, indicating a potential safety risk and that the appliance should not be sold.
 Keep all test reports for your own reference and for the purpose of showing to enforcement officers if requested.Back to top

 Be sure electrical equipment is safe